Space Western: History

 This frontier view of the future is only one of many ways to look at space exploration, and not one embraced by all science-fiction writers.
 The Turkey City Lexicon, a document produced by the Turkey City science-fiction writers' workshop, condemns the space Western as the "most pernicious" form of a pre-established background that avoids the necessity of creating a fresh world.
 Galaxy Science Fiction ran an advertisement on its back cover, "You'll never see it in Galaxy", which gave the beginnings of make-believe parallel Western and science-fiction stories featuring a character named Bat Durston.
 The genre of space Westerns has been informally—and often derisively—known as "Bat Durston" stories since.
 Such scathing attacks on the subgenre, along with further attacks on space operas, caused a perception that all space Westerns were by definition hack writing and not "true" science fiction.
 Although the underlying themes remained influential, this bias persisted until the 1980s, when the release of the film Outland and children's cartoons such as BraveStarr and The Adventures of the Galaxy Rangers re-popularized explicit themes of cowboys in space.

 BraveStarr chronicles the adventures of the Space Marshal, as he seeks to uphold law and order in the 23rd century.
 The opening trailer of The Adventures of the Galaxy Rangers shows Texas Rangers–like heroes riding across a prairie landscape on robotic horses.
 Spaceships and six-guns both feature prominently throughout.

 In the 1990s, Japanese manga and anime series such as Trigun (1995 debut), Outlaw Star (1996 debut) and Cowboy Bebop (1997 debut) explored the genre.
 Several years later, Firefly won acclaim, further causing a critical reassessment of space Westerns.

-Games such as StarCraft, The Outer Worlds, and the Borderlands series have popularized the space Western theme.
+Games such as StarCraft, The Outer Worlds, RimWorld, and the Borderlands series have popularized the space Western theme.
 Films like The Chronicles of Riddick have continued the space Western theme.